rikurauhala/0b.is/static/media/en.64f4822bace5eeca379c.md

 Hexadecimal numbers are widely used in computing and binary numbers are sometimes converted into hexadecimal to make them more readable.

-In some programming languages, binary numbers can be distinguished with the prefix 0x.
+In some programming languages, hexadecimal numbers can be distinguished with the prefix 0x.